jonathandion/awesome-js-books/contributing.md

 - The pull request and commit should have a useful title.
 - The body of your commit message should contain a link to the repository.

-Thank you for your suggestions!
+Thank you for your suggestions.